What You’ll Learn 💾

 Time trigger setup

-You can set up the time trigger by selecting Time from Trigger on dropdown.
-Time trigger offers the following time format options:
+You can set up the time trigger by selecting Time from the Trigger On dropdown menu.
+The time trigger offers the following format options:

 Absolute (time only)